The Best Kitchen Faucets

-Automatic shutoff, temperature memory, and touch control are not as widely offered, and generally found in more expensive models above $400.
+Automatic shutoff, temperature memory, and touch control are not as widely offered, and are generally found in more expensive models above $400.
 Automatic shutoff saves water by turning off the flow after a set amount of time.
 Temperature memory, similar to pause mode, lets you to return to the last temperature set.

 Touch control gets rids of the handle entirely, only requiring a tap to start or stop the water flow.
 This is great for the chef or kid with messy hands, but since this technology is relatively new, and hasn’t been perfected yet, make sure you know what you’re getting into.

-According to Biyevetskiy, “the sensor should be on the neck near the spout,” If it’s located elsewhere, the sensitivity might be off, and not turn on when you tap it — or worse, turn off and on when you’re moving near the faucet.
-Travis West also warns that touch faucets “require battery changes (annually for most models), which can be an inconvenience to the user.”
+According to Biyevetskiy, “The sensor should be on the neck near the spout,” If it’s located elsewhere, the sensitivity might be off, and not turn on when you tap it — or worse, turn off and on when you’re moving near the faucet.
+West also warns that touch faucets “require battery changes (annually for most models), which can be an inconvenience to the user.”
 That’s not to say you shouldn’t get a touch faucet — but just keep the potential drawbacks in mind as you’re searching for the right one.

 Faucet Maintenance 101